What Is a Pistol Brace?

 - What Is a Short-Barreled Rifle

 - Setting Yourself Up for Home Defense Success

 *Disclaimer* None of the following content should be considered legal advice regarding the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) new factoring criteria on what firearms are considered short-barreled rifles.
 We will be taking a look at the federal decision.
 State, county and city laws can vary on these firearms and accessories.
 No legal decisions should be made solely on this content.
 Please consult a legal expert for more information.

-A pistol brace (also known as a "stabilizing brace") is a rear-mounted gun accessory that allows you to strap your handgun to your forearm for added stability.
-While pistol braces look like a stock, they are not designed to be placed against your shoulder for stability.
-Many are designed to aid in one-handed use.
+A pistol brace (also known as a stabilizing brace or arm brace) is a rear-mounted gun accessory that allows you to strap your handgun to your forearm for added stability.
+The brace uses Velcro to attach the firearm to a person's arm, further stabilizing the gun.
+While pistol braces may resemble a stock, they are not designed to be placed against your shoulder for stability

 Now that your main question is answered about what a pistol brace is and its basic definition, continue reading to learn more about AR pistols, short-barreled rifles, and legality surrounding pistol braces.
 Hopefully this information can help you decide if pistol braces are worth considering in a self-defense capacity.